thanhtrungcpag/java-knowledge/basic/DependencyInjectionAndIoC/Annotation/readme.md

 It will automatically scan the components in the current package and sub-package.
 If we have mutilple compoment base on one interface, we can use @qualifier annotation to resolve the conflict.

+Autowired Injection types:

+    Constructor Injection: we will that an instance of object is injected by Spring as  an argument to Object constructor.
+    Setter Injection: Autorwired annotation on the setter method, in the setter method is called with instance of Object when Object is created.
+    Properties Injection: This eliminates the need for getter and setter.